 Be sure to let your aesthetician know if you are using Vitamin A or it’s relatives (Retin A, Renova, tretinoin, Differin, Tazorac, retinol, and others).
 Your skin may be more fragile or sensitive.
 Waxing will generally last about two to three weeks on the face and three to five weeks on the legs depending on how fast your hair grows.

 Waxing rarely transfers infections, because the wax is usually kept fairly hot.
 But some women have trouble with irritation and ingrown hairs after waxing.
 If you tend to get irritated, try a little hydrocortisone one percent cream, which is available in the pharmacy, once or twice a day for a few days after the waxing.
 That should help with the irritation.
-If you have a lot of problems with ingrown hairs after waxing, you may want to opt for laser hair reduction and maintenance.
+If you have a lot of problems with ingrown hairs after waxing, you may want to opt for laser treatments.

 Shaving.
 In the United States, shaving is probably the most common hair removal method used by women.
 To minimize irritation be sure to shave in the bath or shower after the hair is warm and wet for at least five minutes.
 Shaving cream also helps, as opposed to soap, because most shaving creams are formulated to soften the hair better.